-The act of an officer, agent, manager, or member of a limited liability company binds the company when that person is apparently conducting in the usual way the business of the company, unless the person lacks authority to act and the purchaser has knowledge of the lack of authority.
-Tex.
-Ltd. Liability Co.
-Act, Tex.
-Bus.
-Org.
-Code §§ 101.253, 101.254.
+The act of an officer, agent, manager, or member of a limited liability company binds the company when that person is apparently conducting in the usual way the business of the company, unless the

 Effective September 1, 2009, a limited liability company agreement may provide for one or more designated series of members, managers, membership interests, or assets to have separate rights, powers, or duties concerning specified property or obligations.
 Tex.
 Bus.
-Org.
+Orgs.
 Code § 101.601.
-The debts, liabilities, obligations, and expenses of a particular series shall be enforceable against the assets of the series only, and none of the debts, liabilities, obligations, and expenses of the limited liability company generally or of any other series shall be enforceable against the assets of a particular series, provided the records, company agreement, and company's certificate of formation conform to applicable requirements.
+The debts, liabilities, obligations, and expenses of a particular series shall be enforceable against the assets of the series only, and none of the debts, liabilities, obligations, and expenses of a particular series shall be enforceable against the assets of the series only or fany other series shall be enforceable against the assets of a particular series, provided the records, company agreement, and company's certificate of formation conform to applicable requirements.
 Tex.
 Bus.
-Org.
+Orgs.
 Code § 101.602.
 Assets associated with a series may be held directly or indirectly, including being held in the name of the series, in the name of the limited liability company, through a nominee, or otherwise.
 Tex.
 Bus.
-Org.
+Orgs.
 Code § 101.603.
 A series has the power and capacity, in the series' own name, to hold title to assets of the series, including real property and to grant liens and security interests in assets of the series.
 Tex.
 Bus.
-Org.
+Orgs.
 Code § 101.605.

-Effective September 1, 2019, Texas Property Code § 12.019 authorizes an affidavit of authority to transfer property for transactions involving the transfer of an estate or interest that does not exceed \$1 million.
+Effective September 1, 2019, Tex.
+Prop.
+Code § 12.019 authorizes an affidavit of authority to transfer property for transactions involving the transfer of an estate or interest that does not exceed \$1 million.
 A domestic or foreign entity may execute and record an affidavit identifying one or more individuals with authority to transfer on behalf of the entity an estate or interest in real property in the name of the entity if the entity is a limited liability company, a limited partnership, or a professional entity.
-The affiant may not be identified as the person with authority to transfer, unless the individual executing the affidavit is the sole member of the limited liability company or sole general partner of the limited liability partnership or unless the most recent franchise tax public information report of the entity under § 171.203 Tax Code, available on the date the affidavit is executed, identifies only the affiant and no other person as an officer, director, member, manager, or general partner of the entity.
+The affiant may not be identified as the person with authority to transfer, unless the individual executing the affidavit is the sole member of the limited liability company or sole general partner of the limited liability partnership or unless the most recent franchise tax public information report of the entity under Tex.
+Tax Code § 171.203, available on the date the affidavit is executed, identifies only the affiant and no other person as an officer, director, member, manager, or general partner of the entity.
 The affidavit must be recorded with the county clerk of the county in which the land is located.
 A person who in good faith relies on the affidavit without actual knowledge that any material representation in the affidavit is incorrect may enforce the transaction against the entity and the real property.
 Nothing in this section requires an individual to rely on the affidavit or shall be construed to validate a transfer of an estate or interest that is void by other law.
 The affidavit expires on the first anniversary of the date on which it was recorded, although an affidavit may be earlier terminated by recording a written termination of the authority.